16 Best Hotels in Richmond, VA

 Accommodation: Williamsburg Inn

-3. Graduate Richmond
+3. Richmond Marriott

 This hotel is near VCU and gives you a hip, funky boutique experience.
 Public spaces and rooms have a fancy, cool Fraternity House style, in the best sense of that idea, with lots of wood paneling and preppy plaid fabrics.
 Rooms have features like beds with leather headboards and big prints of hunting dogs.